ve-lee/AltimitMovement-MZ/README.md

 Also in typescript, AltimitMovementDebug.js should:

  - show collision shapes by default
- - allow to disable it in plugin parameters
+ - allow disabling it in plugin parameters
- - allow to toggle it with F11 or Plugin command
+ - allow toggling it with F11 or Plugin command